AidenP2P/test-app-aptitudex/PAYMASTER_INTEGRATION_SPECIFICATION.md

 } from '@/config/paymaster'

 /**
- * Service pour gérer les interactions avec le Paymaster Coinbase */ export class PaymasterService {
+ * Service to manage interactions with the Coinbase Paymaster */ export class PaymasterService {
   private static instance: PaymasterService